-This course is designed to provide students with the mathematical understandings and critical-thinking skills identified for post-secondary studies in the arts.
+This course is designed to provide students with the mathematical understandings and criticalthinking skills identified for post-secondary studies in the arts.
 Topics include financial mathematics, logic with numbers, set theory, probability, combinatorics, relations and functions.

-Combinatorics provides efficient strategies for counting.

-Understanding the characteristics of a variety of functions helps in modelling data.

-Logical reasoning helps us pose, organize, and defend arguments.

-Using spatial relationships, we can create, measure, and describe objects in geometry.

-Stories can be told using mathematical evidence and reasoning.
+- Understanding the characteristics of a variety of functions helps in modelling data. - Logical reasoning helps us pose, organize, and defend arguments. - Using spatial relationships, we can create, measure, and describe objects in geometry. - Stories can be told using mathematical evidence and reasoning